OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

 * The plugin obfuscates only the supported OutSystems mobile plugins.
 * The plugin obfuscates native Android logs in Service Center.
 You need to use an external tool to deobfuscate the logs.
 * JavaScript files obfuscation isn't supported.
-OutSystems provides guidance to obfuscate JavaScript.
 * Native iOS bitcode obfuscation isn't supported.
 * You need to contact Support to get the mapping files.